-Behavioural segmentation is the process of dividing your customers into segments based on their previous behaviour.
+Behavioral segmentation is the process of dividing your customers into segments based on their previous behavior.

-Behaviour, in this sense, is considered to be any action a customer has taken on your website or app, such as clicking a call-to-action (CTA), abandoning a cart, or any previous purchases they have made.
+Behaviour, in this sense, is considered to be any action a customer has taken on your website or app, such as clicking a call-to-action (CTA), abandoning a cart, or making previous purchases.

-Paying close attention to the behaviour of your customers allows you to deliver a better user experience direct to their inbox.
+Paying close attention to your customers’ behavior allows you to deliver a better user experience directly to their inboxes.

 Remind them of products in their basket, provide a discount on an item they have recently saved to their wish list, or let them know about upcoming promotions based on their previous purchases.